jbasta/codesnippets/README.md

 This file contains the euchre class and driver function for my implementation of the card game [Euchre](https://en.wikipedia.org/wiki/Euchre).
 It is playable through the terminal with up to four human and computer players.

+# classify.cpp

+This file contains several classes and the driver function for my piazza post classifier.
+In its current implementaiton, it retrains and calculates predictions on a specified data set each time it is run.

 # randmst.cpp
 This is a program that calculates the weight and average edge length for a minimum spanning tree on a complete graph with user-specified number of vertices and dimension.
 A dimension 0 graph has random edge lengths, while a graph with dimension 2 - 4 is geometric, with vertices representing random points in unit square, cube, or hypercube, respectively.